Last updated: 31 Jan 2023

 - Lodge a complaint.
 Users have the right to bring a claim before their competent data protection supervisory authority.

-You can exercise your right to prevent such processing by contacting us at:
+You can exercise your right to prevent such processing by contacting us — see our contact page.

 These requests can be exercised free of charge and will be addressed by us as soon as possible and always within thirty (30) days.